andersonid/openshift-resource-governance/README.md

   - Detailed tooltips with capacity, requests, and available resources
   - Modal-based detailed breakdown of overcommit calculations
   - Resource utilization tracking
+  - Professional UI with info icons and modal interactions

 ---